Why Alcohol Makes You Wake Up Sweating at Night

 You spend less time in deep, restorative sleep

-REM sleep gets suppressed early, then rebounds later
+REM sleep gets suppressed early, then explodes later (maybe those nightmares mentioned earlier are there)

 That rebound often comes with intense dreaming + sweating + waking